-In the networking world, the hub, switch, and router plays a crucial role at various levels, but the three devices’ functionality differs.
+The Hub, switch, and Router plays a crucial role at various levels in the networking world, but the three devices’ functionality differs.

 Each device consists of multiple ports that let you plug the cable to establish a connection.

-Here, we will look into how hub, switch, and router different from each other and when to use which device.
+Here, we will look into how Hub, Switch, and Router are different and when to use which device.

 Understanding Hub, Switch, and Router

-A network hub is a most commonly used device to connect multiple computers or devices in a network.
+A network hub is the most commonly used device to connect multiple computers or devices in a network.

-Moreover, a hub is the least intelligent when we compare it with switches and routers.
+Moreover, a hub is the least intelligent compared to switches and routers.

-Its work is simple and straightforward.
-When the hub receives data from one device or computer, it will forward or copy the same message to all the connected devices or computers.
+Its work is straightforward.
+When the Hub receives data from one device or computer, it will forward the same message to all the connected devices or computers.

 Also, it doesn’t matter; the message belongs to which computer.

-It will forward messages or data to all the connected devices, and it is up to devices or computers to accept them or reject them.
+It will forward messages or data to all the connected devices, and it is up to machines or computers to accept them or reject them.

-So, any traffic or data received in one port of the hub will also receive by other hub ports.
+So, any traffic or data received in one Hub port will also be received by other hub ports.

-It is used because it is quick and easy to connect and less costly than switches and routers.
+It is used because it is quick, easy to connect, and less costly than switches and routers.